 Mount Fuji’s Amusement Park

 Fuji-Q Highland is an amusement park located in Fujiyoshida City near the northern side of Mount Fuji.
-The park houses a few record-breaking attractions, such as the fastest rides in the world.
+The park houses a few record-breaking attractions, including some of the fastest rides in the world.
 Fuji-Q is very busy during the peak of tourist season but never fails to satisfy thrill seekers.
 It is the perfect place to visit with family, as the various attractions cater to anyone’s tastes.

 Since its opening in 1968, Fuji-Q Highland has never ceased to entertain the public with some of the biggest rides in the world.
 Even a simple stroll there is already unconventional because Mount Fuji 🗻 is omnipresent and feels like the guardian deity of the park.
 Incidentally, several attractions are dedicated to the volcano 🌋.
 For example, the Shining Flower Ferris wheel is the perfect observation point for the surrounding landscape, and, in winter, Mount Fuji offers a picturesque background to the large Ice Skating Rink.

 Naturally, Fuji-Q Highland offers quite traditional rides, such as a roundabout, giant teacups, and swing rides.
 There is also a vertical fall 🍁 and even an Ultralight simulator, which has wings and a seat that can be controlled.

 The most interesting part of Fuji-Q nonetheless lies in its roller coasters.
 Several of them have broken world records.
 One of the main attractions, the Fuji Yama, opened in 1996 and, at the time, was the highest and fastest roller coaster in the world, with a fall of 70 meters and a top speed of 130 km/h.
 It was topped in 2017 by the Dododonpa, with a top speed of 180 km/h.
 Note however, these attractions are only accessible to persons of a minimum height of 120 or 130 cm, and some can be closed depending on wind conditions without any discount on the park entrance fee.